Saish31/Python-Projects/FootballWebsite/README.md

 Fully fledged dynamic website made using Bootstrap.
-Multiple sections, including a "Contact Me" section.
+Multiple sections, including a "Contact Me" section and an affiliate link.
 Smooth UI for easy use.